aimacode/aima-java/aima-core/README.txt

-= Change History (Update in reverse chronological order) = 0.9.10-CSP+AC-3 : 22 Aug 2010 :<br>
+= Change History (Update in reverse chronological order) = 0.9.11-CSP+PathCost-Fixes : 02 Oct 2010 :<br>
+  * Fixed defect in Breath First Search where the Path Cost metric was not being updated correctly (issue #54).
+  * Fixed CSP issue with respect to domain reconstruction with backtracking search.
+  * Re-introduced SimpleEnvironmentView so its easier for people to setup and play with the code.
+  * Minor documentation improvements.

+0.9.10-CSP+AC-3 : 22 Aug 2010 :<br>
   * CSP package significantly restructured, added AC-3 implementation.
   * Search can now create more than one solution within the same run (see aima.core.search.framework.SolutionChecker).